KINet: Unsupervised Forward Models for Robotic Pushing Manipulation: Results

 \subsection{Does the model accurately learn a forward model?}

-First, we evaluate if our model can accurately perform a single-step forward prediction.
-The prediction error is computed as the average $\mathcal{L}_2$ distance between the predicted and ground truth positional states.
-Note that in the baseline models, the number of objects in the scene is known and fixed ($N=3$).
-However, our model does not make any assumption on the number of objects.
-Instead, we only set the expected number of keypoints in the system ($K = 6$).
+First, we evaluate the forward prediction accuracy.
+Our model factorizes the observation into a set of keypoint representations and accurately estimates the future appearance of the scene conditioned on external action.

-We demonstrate the effectiveness of our model in comparison with ForwInv, IN, and VisIN baseline performances (Table \ref{table: forwpred}).
-We separately train and examine the performance of each model on \textit{Top View} and \textit{Angled View} images.
-Among baseline models, VisIN performs best since it uses ground-truth object position information along with an encoding of the object visual features to build object representations.
+Using \textit{BlockObjs} data, we quantify the effectiveness of our model in comparison with Forw, ForwInv, IN, and VisIN baselines (Table \ref{table:forw}).
+We separately train and examine each model on \textit{TopView} and \textit{SideView} images.
+The prediction error is computed as the average distance between the predicted and ground-truth positional states.
+VisIN performs the best among baseline models as it builds object representations with explicit ground-truth object positions and their visual features.
 Our model, on the other hand, achieves a comparable performance to VisIN while it does not rely on any supervision beyond the scene images.

-We also compare our model against ForwInv baseline that has similar supervision for training and show that our model produces forward predictions that are significantly more accurate.
-This emphasizes the capability of our approach to accurately learn a forward model while relaxing prevailing assumptions of the prior methods on the structure of the system and availability of ground-truth state information.
+Forw and ForwInv baselines have similar supervision to ours but are significantly less accurate.
+This emphasizes the capability of our approach in learning a rich graph representation of the scene and an accurate forward model, while relaxing prevailing assumptions of the prior work on the structure of the environment and the availability of ground-truth state information.
+KINet - determ \& no ctr will be discussed in Section~\ref{sec:results:ablation}.